 Origin: Asia and Southern Europe

-Fertilizer: Feed every 2 weeks with high-potassium liquid fertilizer diluted by half from planting until blooming.
+Fertilizer: Feed every 2 weeks with high-phosphorus water-soluble fertilizer at half-strength from planting until blooming.
 Do not fertilize while in bloom.